Large Language Models Are Active Critics in NLG Evaluation: Abstract

 \section{Abstract}

-The conventional paradigm of using large language models (LLMs) for evaluating natural language generation (NLG) systems typically relies on two key inputs: (1) a clear definition of the NLG task to be evaluated and (2) a list of pre-defined evaluation criteria.
-This process treats LLMs as ``passive critics,'' strictly following human-defined criteria for evaluation.
-However, as new NLG tasks emerge, the criteria for assessing text quality can vary greatly.
-Consequently, these rigid evaluation methods struggle to adapt to diverse NLG tasks without extensive prompt engineering customized for each specific task.
-To address this limitation, we introduce \textbf{\method}, a novel LLM-based NLG evaluation protocol that enables LLMs to function as ``active critics.''
-Specifically, our protocol comprises two key stages.
-In the first stage, the LLM is instructed to infer the target NLG task and establish relevant evaluation criteria from the data.
-Building on this self-inferred information, the second stage dynamically optimizes the prompt to guide the LLM toward more human-aligned scoring decisions, while also generating detailed explanations to justify its evaluations.
-Experiments across four NLG evaluation tasks show that our approach achieves stronger alignment with human judgments than state-of-the-art evaluation methods.
-Our comprehensive analysis further highlights the effectiveness and explainability of \method with only a small amount of labeled data.
-We will share our code and data on GitHub.
+The conventional paradigm of using large language models (LLMs) for natural language generation (NLG) evaluation relies on pre-defined task definitions and evaluation criteria, positioning LLMs as ``passive critics'' that strictly follow developer-provided guidelines.
+However, human evaluators often apply implicit criteria, and their expectations in practice can vary widely based on specific end-user needs.
+Consequently, these rigid evaluation methods struggle to adapt to diverse scenarios without extensive prompt customization.
+To address this, we introduce \textbf{\method}, a novel LLM-based evaluator that transforms LLMs into ``active critics'' capable of adapting to diverse NLG tasks using limited example data. \method consists of two stages: (1) self-inferring the target NLG task and relevant evaluation criteria, and (2) dynamically optimizing prompts to produce human-aligned scores along with detailed justifications.
+Our experiments show that \method can generate nuanced, context-aware evaluation criteria, enabling it to achieve superior alignment with human judgments across multiple tasks.